FlorVegaCastillo/florvegacastillo.github.io/content/authors/admin/_index.md

     awarder: Office of Student Engagement
     icon: MSU
     summary: |
-      The award recognizes the student organization with most engagement.
+      The award recognizes the student organization that displays outstanding contributions to the MSU community, student members and fosters leadership within their organization.

 ---